Nursing Can Be Scary

 “You look like my ex-wife.
 No one knows where she is.”

-"You know it's just you and me in here and the door closes.
+"You know it's just you and me in here and the closed door.
 We could enjoy this windowless room if you want!"
 50s, female patient with loooooong history of ETOH abuse and in for pancreatitis.
 She followed that with, "I AM newly single, y'know..."
 I never went back into the room alone.

 “Please don’t let me die.”